blb509/Sprint-Challenge-Applied-Javascript/README.md

 5. What is a component?

-A component is a resusable piece of code made up of HTML, CSS, and JavaScript.
+A component is a modular reusable piece of code.
+A component can be HTML,CSS, and/or JavaScript.

 ### Git Set up